ddev/ddev/docs/users/cli-usage.md

 The `ddev ssh` command will open an interactive bash shell session to the container for a ddev service.
 The web service is connected to by default.
 The session can be ended by typing `exit`.
 To connect to another service, use the `--service` flag to specify the service you want to connect to.
 For example, to connect to the database container, you would run `ddev ssh --service db`.

 ### Log Access

 The `ddev logs` command allows you to easily retrieve error logs from the web server.
 To follow the web server error log (watch the lines in real time), run `ddev logs -f`.
 When you are done, press CTRL+C to exit from the log trail.

-Additional logging can be accessed by using `ddev ssh` to manually review the log files you are after.
+To manually review additional log files use the `ddev ssh` command.
 The web server stores access logs at `/var/log/nginx/access.log`, and PHP-FPM logs at `/var/log/php7.0-fpm.log`.

 ## Stopping a project

 Stop a project's containers without losing data by using `ddev stop` in the working directory of the project.
-You can also stop any running project's containers by providing the project name as an argument, e.g. `ddev stop <projectname>`.
+Stop any running project's containers by providing the project name as an argument, e.g. `ddev stop <projectname>`.

 ## Removing a project